Teaching Experience & Philosophy

 I provide a sketchbook for every student I work with, as well as any materials that aren't available from a standard art supply store (e.g., still life objects, etc.)

 The supply kits can vary depending on the length of time we will spend together, as well as the media that we will be focusing on.
 For students signing up for six week sessions, they will receive supply lists specific to each project.
-However, here is the supply list I recommend for establishing a well-stocked art studio for the entire year (up to three students).
+However, here is the supply list I recommend for establishing a well-stocked art studio for the entire year (up to four students).
 If you plan on continuing with the classes, it is sometimes less costly to buy the supplies upfront and simply replace things as needed.